Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

     import:py from jaclang.core.llms, Ollama;

     glob llm = Ollama(
-                model_name = "llama3:8b", # Will pull model if does not exists
+                model_name = "llama3:8b" # Will pull model if does not exists
-                verbose = False
                 );
     ```
 === "Hugging Face"